sh1ndoo/knowledge2/content/hobbies/book club/Okay, I'll read HPMOR.md

 > [!quote]
 > There wasn't anything unfamiliar on the list, except for a species of Dark creature called mind flayers which the translator noted had finally been exterminated by Harold Shea, and those didn't sound half as scary as Dementors.

-Some chapter somewhere where harry tells draco to learn to question the known order of things.
+Some chapter somewhere where Harry tells Draco to learn to question the known order of things.
 Once you become a scientist/rationalist, there's no going back.

+---

+I got tired at some point and started reading some critical reviews of HPMOR: [Harry Potter and the Methods of Rationality review by su3su2u1](https://danluu.com/su3su2u1/hpmor/) was pretty funny to read.